giellalt/giellalt.github.io/tm/OmegaT.md

 By default, OmegaT pastes the source text into the target text segment for you.
 We recommend you to change this to *Leave the segment empty*.
 Go to *Options* > *Preferences* >  *Editor*.

-We recomend you to read about the *Shortcuts customization* in the documentation, these will help you use the OmegaT effctivly.
+We also recomend you to read about the *Shortcuts customization* in the documentation, these will help you use the OmegaT effctivly.